Optimizing the Efficiency of First-Order Methods for Decreasing the Gradient of Smooth Convex Functions: Problems and Methods

 We are interested in efficiently solving the following smooth and convex minimization problem:

 where we assume that the function $f\;:\;\reals^d\to\reals$ is a convex function of the type $\cC$, \ie, its gradient $\nabla f(\x)$ is Lipschitz continuous:

-with a Lipschitz constant $L>0$, where $||\cdot||$ denotes the standard Euclidean norm.
-We denote the class of functions satisfying the two above conditions as $\cF$.
-We further assume that the difference between an initial function value and the optimal function value is bounded as
+with a Lipschitz constant $L>0$, where $||\cdot||$ denotes the standard Euclidean norm. \begin{definition} The class of smooth convex functions satisfying the two above conditions is denoted by $\cF$. \end{definition} \begin{definition} The optimal set of $f$ is defined by

+\end{definition} We further assume one of the following two initial conditions, where the latter is especially useful when~\eqref{eq:prob} does not have a finite minimizer, \ie, $\Xs = \emptyset$.